pleaseai/mcp-please/README.md

 | `project` | `.please/mcp.json` | Project-wide, committed to git |
 | `user` | `~/.please/mcp.json` | User-wide settings |

+**Scope Details:**

+- **`local`**: Personal configuration that should not be shared.
+Automatically added to `.please/.gitignore`.
+Use for API keys, local paths, or experimental servers.
+- **`project`**: Shared configuration for the team.
+Commit to git so all team members use the same MCP servers.
+- **`user`**: Global configuration across all projects.
+Useful for personal MCP servers you want available everywhere.

+**Scope Resolution Order:**

+When multiple scopes define the same server, they are merged with the following priority (highest first):
+1. `local` - Local overrides take precedence
+2. `project` - Project settings override user settings
+3. `user` - Base configuration

+This allows you to define team-wide servers in `project` scope while overriding specific settings (like API keys) in `local` scope.

 ## Development

 ```bash